Q: What is the World Surf League?

 - 1. Top 10 from the 2015 CT Rankings

 - 2. Top 6 from the 2015 QS Rankings (barring those who have already qualified through the CT Rankings)

 - 3. One WSL Wildcard

 Q: What are World Surf League wildcards?

 A: Each year the World Surf League selects three surfers (two for the Men’s CT and one for the Women’s), who wouldn’t have otherwise qualified, to join the Top 32 or Top 16 to compete in the CT for the entire season.
 Usually these are CT surfers who were injured in the previous season and therefore unable to re-qualify.
 The 2015 WSL wildcards are C.J.
-Hobgood (USA) and Glen Hall (IRL) in the Men’s CT and Dimity Stoyle (AUS) in the Women’s WCT.
+Hobgood (USA) and Glenn Hall (IRL) in the Men’s CT and Dimity Stoyle (AUS) in the Women’s CT.

 Q: What are event wildcards?